 - See the conference call for papers for specific submission deadlines.

 - You will be required to complete the IEEE Electronic Copyright Form at the time of submission.

-Presentation of an accepted paper at the conference is a requirement of publication.
+Please remember, presentation of an accepted paper at the conference is a requirement of publication.
 Any paper that is not presented at the conference will not be included in IEEE Xplore®.
 However, since it is published in the conference proceedings, it will remain an IEEE copyrighted paper and therefore cannot be published anywhere else.